mjbots/moteus/hw/n1/DESIGN.md

-moteus hp is intended as a higher power/voltage, more flexible, yet smaller in footprint version of the moteus brushless controller.
+moteus-n1 is intended as a higher power/voltage, more flexible, yet smaller in footprint version of the moteus brushless controller.

 # Features #

- * 54V max voltage (vs 44V for moteus)
+ * 51V max voltage (vs 44V for moteus)
  * More flexible aux1/aux2 connectors
    * both JST GH (aux1 is 8 pin, aux2 is 7 pin)
    * 200mA of 5V between both connectors (all I/O pins are still only 3.3V)